 Common Reasons Why There Is No Heat

-If the thermostat says heat on but no heat, there might be quite a few reasons for that.
+If the thermostat says heat on, but no heat is present, there are quite a few possible reasons for that.

 The filter is dirty